timker/docs/docs/_documentation/HTML5ReportFormat.md

 ---
 slug: html5reportformat
+title: HTML5 JSON Report Format
 ---
-#New JavaScript HTML5 Report Format

-## New HTML5 + JSON Report Format

 These examples are simply links to existing ServiceStack web services, which based on your browsers user-agent (i.e. Accept: 'text/html') provides this HTML format instead of the other serialization formats.